jion/python-scraper/README.md

 # Architecture of this example

-I follow a OOP style, doing classes and proper abstractions in order to make the application the most extendable I can.
+I follow a OOP style, doing classes and proper abstractions in order to make the application the most extendable I could.
 Some simplifications were made to avoid make the code too long, but I tried to use design patterns and use loose coupling and high cohesion the best I could.
 Each Class has a single purpose on the system, and collaborates with the